-When facilities are located near the ocean tidal waters or ocean waters, the horizontal distance shall be measured from the historically most landward location of the beach at the mean high tidal water elevation.
-Structures or facilities shall be constructed in accordance with all Federal, State, and local laws to prevent erosion of the beaches and movement of the mean high tidal water line closer than the horizontal distances specified above.
+When facilities are located near tidal or ocean waters, the horizontal distance shall be measured from the historically most landward location of the beach at the mean high tide elevation.
+Structures or facilities shall be constructed in accordance with Federal, State, and local laws to prevent erosion of the beaches and movement of the mean high tide line closer than the horizontal distances specified above.

-(1) Including porches and steps whether covered or uncovered, breezeways, roofed port-cocheres, roofed patios, carports, covered walls, covered driveways and similar appurtenances.

-(2) The distance may be reduced to not less than twenty-five (25) feet when approved type metallic piping is installed.
-Where special hazards are involved, the distance required shall be increased, as may be directed by the County Health Officer or the Administrative Authority.

-(3) Plus two (2) feet for each additional foot of depth in excess of one (1) foot below the bottom of the drain line.
-(See Sec.
-UPC Appendix I-6)
+- (1) Including porches and steps whether covered or uncovered, breezeways, roofed port-cocheres, roofed patios, carports, covered walls, covered driveways and similar appurtenances. - (2) See Section 315(c) in the UPC. - (3) The distance may be reduced to not less than twenty-five (25) feet when approved type metallic piping is installed.
+Where special hazards are involved, the distance required shall be increased, as may be directed by the County Health Officer or the Administrative Authority. - (4) Plus two(2) feet for each additional foot of depth in excess of one (1) foot below the bottom of the drain line (See Sec.
+I-6 (h) in the UPC) - (5) See Sec.
+1108 in the UPC. - (6) For parallel construction.
+For crossings, approval by the Administrative Authority is required.

-(4) See Sec.
-UPC 1108.

-TABLE UPC APPENDIX 1-6
+TABLE UPC APPENDIX 1-6 (Added) (Letters in parentheses refer to footnotes below)

-ABSORPTION AREA REQUIREMENTS (a) - (g)